How to Get Booked for Speaking Using Your Website

 Here’s what your website actually needs to support those bigger goals.

-Common website mistakes public speakers make
+What are the most common website mistakes public speakers make?

-2. An About page focused on who you help instead of what you stand for.
+An About page focused on who you help instead of what you stand for.
 When I worked with a nutritionist who was transitioning into speaking, we realized her About page was almost entirely built around recipes and client meal plans.
 There was almost no mention of her “Food as Fuel” philosophy — the very idea that made her a compelling speaker.
 The page said “here’s what I do for clients” when it needed to say “here’s what I believe and why it matters.”

-3. Photos that show you working, not leading.
+Photos that show you working, not leading.
 If your header image shows you at a desk, typing, or posed in a neutral studio shot, it reads as “available for hire” — not “authority worth booking.”
 (More on this below.)

 A misaligned website doesn’t just fail to get you booked, it actively loses you opportunities.
 Organizers who can’t quickly identify your expertise and stage presence will move on without ever reaching out.